apache/flink/docs/apis/streaming_guide.md

 ### RabbitMQ

-This connector provides access to data streams from [RabbitMQ](http://www.rabbitmq.com/).For using this connector add the following dependency to your project:
+This connector provides access to data streams from [RabbitMQ](http://www.rabbitmq.com/).
+To use this connector, add the following dependency to your project:

 {% highlight xml %}
 <dependency>